jiayi-wang98/520-project/README.md

 A non-recursive implementation of DFS with worst-case space complexity {\displaystyle O(|E|)}O(|E|), with the possibility of duplicate vertices on the stack:[6]

 procedure DFS_iterative(G, v) is

-    -let S be a stack
+    let S be a stack
-    -S.push(v)
+    S.push(v)
-    -while S is not empty do
+    while S is not empty do
-        -v = S.pop()
+        v = S.pop()
-        -if v is not labeled as discovered then
-            -label v as discovered
+        if v is not labeled as discovered then label v as discovered
-            -for all edges from v to w in G.adjacentEdges(v) do -S.push(w)
+            for all edges from v to w in G.adjacentEdges(v) do S.push(w)

 more information about algorithms see wikipedia here.

 Maze generator: https://en.wikipedia.org/wiki/Maze_generation_algorithm

 Deep First Search: https://en.wikipedia.org/wiki/Depth-first_search

 ## Getting Started